 Compare and move instructions in the Horner XL4 OCS all-in-one controller can be very powerful.
-We will be looking at how to use these instructions.
+We will be looking at how to use these compare and move instructions.
 Combining these two instructions to build a sequencer, we will apply this to an application example.
 Our application will be a simple traffic light.
 The HMI screen will show a picture of each of the lights.
 Continue Reading!

 Timers and counters are used in the majority of PLC programs.
 We will not look at how timers and counters can be programmed in the Horner XL4 OCS all-in-one controller.
 Continue Reading!